-Applying for a business loan can be stressful for even the most prepared borrower, so it’s important to have clear and open communication and ask the right questions of your loan officer.
+Applying for a business loan can be stressful for even the most prepared small business owner, so it’s important to have clear and open communication and ask the right questions of your loan officer.
 Having a relationship with a human being working for your future lender can make the loan process more simple, more clear, and less of a mystery.

-Many business owners begin their relationship with a loan officer thinking they know exactly how the process is going work.
+Many business owners begin their relationship with a loan officer thinking they know exactly how the process is going to work.
 “When a client comes into the door, they might have an idea,” says Tommy Blinder, Funding Director for Biz2Credit.
-“But it’s important to be open minded.”
+“But it’s important to be open-minded.”

-Your loan officer, relationship manager, funding specialist — whatever that person’s title — will use their knowledge of the lending process to make sure you’re getting the right money at the right price at the right reasons.
-And to help them understand your company and your needs, you need to make sure you’re asking the right questions before, during, and after the business loan application process.
+Your loan officer, relationship manager, funding specialist — whatever that person’s title — will use their knowledge of the lending process to make sure you’re getting the right loan amount at the right price for the right reasons.
+And to help them understand your company and your business needs, you need to make sure you’re asking the right questions before, during, and after the business loan application process.

-Before you even start looking at your small business financing options, there are a few questions you need to make sure you’re perfectly clear on.
-The answers will set you up for success with your potential lender all the way through the application process.
+Before you even start looking at your small business financing options, there are a few questions you need to make sure you’re clear on.
+The answers will set you up for success with your potential lender through the application process.

-Once you understand your need — that is, why exactly you need the loan — an online resource like Biz2Credit can help you choose from a range of lending options.
-Biz2Credit, for examples, offers and connects borrowers to equipment financing, merchant cash advances, lines of credit, business credit cards, federally-backed Small Business Administration (SBA) loans, and more.
+Once you understand your need — that is, why exactly you need the financing — an online resource like Biz2Credit can help you choose from a range of loan options.
+Biz2Credit, for example, offers and connects borrowers to lenders offering equipment financing, merchant cash advances, lines of credit, business credit cards, federally-backed Small Business Administration (SBA) loans, and more.

 When your relationship manager understands what your company needs, they can help hone your choices to the best fit.

-2. Am I asking for the right sized small business loan?
+- Am I asking for the right-sized small business loan?

 Your lending officer will be familiar with your business, your goals, and your needs.
 They’ll help you choose the perfect loan size to keep moving forward without causing major cash flow issues (or dings to your credit report).

 You should also ask about repayment. “[Customers] need to make sure they can afford the type of financing being given to them,” says Blinder.
-That means knowing the total cost of the loan over its whole life.
-What is the functional interest rate; does the loan include an origination fee?
+That means knowing the total cost of the financing over its whole life.
+What is the functional interest rate; or cost of capital; does the financing include an origination fee?
 Are there any prepayment penalties?
-You’ll also need to think about whether it’s best for your company to be making payments on a loan every month, every week, or even every day.
+You’ll also need to think about whether your company should be making payments every month, every week, or even every day.

 During the application process, your job is to be patient.
 But there are still a few questions you can ask to make sure that your lending officer has all the information needed to process your application.

-There’s always a chance that your loan officer might need some extra financial statements, more information about your personal credit, or other details, even after you’ve submitted the application.
+There’s always a chance that your loan officer might need some extra financial statements, more information about your credit, or other details, even after you’ve applied.

-It’s incredibly important to, as Blinder says, “[be] honest about collections, liens, judgments, anything that could potentially affect your loan.”
+It’s incredibly important to, as Blinder says, “[be] honest about collections, liens, judgments, anything that could potentially affect your financing.”
 He adds that some borrowers may think it best to leave out some of the more negative moments of their financial lives, but lenders will always find out.
-Dishonesty on a loan application will obviously result in being denied a loan, but it can also result in serious legal consequences, like prison.
+Dishonesty on a loan application will result in being denied a loan, but it can also result in serious legal consequences.

 “We’ll be able to structure a deal around the challenges you’ve experienced in the past,” he says.
 You just need to be honest and open.

-If you were approved for a loan, congratulations!
+If you were approved for financing, congratulations!
 Even if that’s the case, you may still have a few outstanding questions.